CaesarSaleh/CaesarSaleh/README.md

-# Hi there, my name is Caesar Saleh 👋
+# Hi there, my name is Caesar👋

 ### I'm a CS Specialist(Focus in AI & Computer Vision) + Stats & Math Minor @ UofT St. George 💻.
 I'm extremely interested in deep learning and ANNs as well as utilizing full-stack engineering to create interactive interfaces revolving around machine learning!